twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/da-process%zh.rst

 **According to the translator—Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  06-15 correct content of the chart, Kamma-Bhava; proofread by bhante 2020-05-31 proofread by bhante
+  2021-01-27 proofread by bhante; replace practise with practice (noun) 06-15 correct content of the chart, Kamma-Bhava; proofread by bhante 2020-05-31 proofread by bhante
   07-03 rev. replace "—" with "—"; two with two, three with three, etc.